EberlyODL/heympbook/the_crooke_s_tube.md

 Historically, it often goes the other way around.
 Sometimes, a technology is invented first and this technology allows a whole new set of experiments which then lead to breakthrough in our fundamental understanding of Nature.

-One invention that had great impact on physics is the Crookes tube depicted in Fig "Crookes Tube".
+One invention that had great impact on physics is the Crooke's tube depicted in Fig "Crooke's Tube".

 [ciscode|rev=1|tool=elmsmedia|item=2197|entity_type=node|render=display_mode|display_mode=image__left]